-The estimation of the ultimate liability, and judgement on the data used given the Syndicate's first year of operation, arising from claims made under insurance contracts is the Syndicate's most critical accounting estimate.
+The estimation of the ultimate liability arising from claims made under insurance contracts is the Syndicate's most critical accounting estimate.
 There are several sources of uncertainty that need to be considered in the estimate of the amounts that the Syndicate will ultimately pay to settle such claims.
 Significant areas requiring estimation and judgement include: